 Create An Online Memorial For David L. Ryder

-The beautiful and interactive Eternal Tribute tells David 's life story deserves to be told in words, pictures and video.
+The beautiful and interactive Eternal Tribute tells David 's life story the way it deserves to be told in words, pictures and video.

-Create an online memorial to tell that story for generations to come.
-Recount family ties, celebrate a memory and create a permanent place for family and friends to visit your lost loved one.
+Create an online memorial to tell that story for generations to come, creating a permanent place for family and friends to honor the memory of your loved one.